 by Guest on Oct 26, 2016

-Every day, we are exposed to chemicals, toxins, dust and dirt in our air.
-The air we breathe is required to continue to live, and it is a huge factor of our overall health.
+Every day, we are exposed to chemicals, toxins, dust, and dirt in our air.
+The air we breathe is required to continue to live, and it is a huge factor in our overall health.
 There is a good chance you have walked into someone’s home and noticed an air purifier in their living room.
-However, there are also systems that attach to your HVAC system, cleaning all the air in your home.
+However, some systems attach to your HVAC system, cleaning all the air in your home.

 The purpose of an air cleaner is quite obvious; it is designed to remove any pollutants from the air.
 The Environmental Protection Agency tells us that our indoor air can be even more polluted than the city air.
 That is scary because we spend so much time indoors.

 For those who have allergies or asthma, air cleaners offer plenty of advantages.
 They can help clear out the dander and dirt from the air, leading to better air quality.
 That can decrease the number of allergy episodes or increase the ease of breathing.